gabrielesh/collectionbuilder-workshop/markdown.md

 ```

 ### Let's apply this to GitHub ###
-1. Within the Edit file tab of `index.md`, add these lists and the sentence above them under the heading "Senjafuda collections at the University of Oregon"
+1. In Edit mode in `about.md`, add these lists and the sentence above them under the heading "Senjafuda collections at the University of Oregon"

 ![Figure showing how lists render.](/assets/images/markdown-011.png)